Ayomide-Israel/zero_day/0x02-shell_redirections/README.md

 Prints Hello World
 Prints confused smiley

-Display the content of the /etc/passwd file
+Displays the content of the /etc/passwd file

-Display the content of /etc/passwd and /etc/hosts.
+Displays the content of /etc/passwd and /etc/hosts.

-Display the last 10 lines of /etc/passwd
+Displays the last 10 lines of /etc/passwd

-Display the first 10 lines of /etc/passwd
+Displays the first 10 lines of /etc/passwd
+Writes a script that displays the third line of the file iacta Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.